 In the treatment of head and neck cancers, quality of life issues has become paramount considerations in the development of a treatment plan.
 Dr. Krevitt works closely with several head and neck surgery rehabilitation therapists to devise a treatment plan that is ideally designed to support each patient’s full and healthy recovery.

-Side effects from treatment will vary according to procedure and follow-up therapy.
+Side effects from treatment will vary according to the procedure and follow-up therapy.
 Patients may experience such simple side effects as swelling and soreness in the mouth to more severe effects as loss of ability to chew, swallow, and speak.
 Other surgeries may cause a noticeable change in a patient’s appearance.
-These changes can be minimized with the use of micro-vascular reconstruction of surgical defects, as done by The New York Otolaryngology Group.
+These changes can be minimized with the use of micro-vascular reconstruction of surgical defects, as done by The NY Otolaryngology Group.

-Speech language pathologists are deployed for their skill at rehabilitating the ability to swallow and at restoring a patient’s ability to speak.
-Our speech language pathologist offers a variety of therapies from simple exercises that strengthen the tongue to the use of supplemental aids that replicate speech, common after a laryngectomy.
+Speech-language pathologists are deployed for their skill at rehabilitating the ability to swallow and at restoring a patient’s ability to speak.
+Our speech-language pathologist offers a variety of therapies from simple exercises that strengthen the tongue to the use of supplemental aids that replicate speech, common after a laryngectomy.